Arrival Process

 • Flammable materials or explosives

-• Hazardous appliances: electric hotplates, burners, toasters and toaster ovens (allowed in suites with kitchenettes), space heaters, electric blankets, halogen lamps over 300w, hover boards, any appliance that is not UL approved.
+• Hazardous appliances: electric hotplates, burners, toasters and toaster ovens (allowed in suites with kitchenettes), space heaters, halogen lamps over 300w, hover boards, any appliance that is not UL approved.

 • Non-university beds or accessories